DFE-Digital/teaching-vacancies-design-history/app/posts/2023-04-20-adding-guidance-for-international-teachers-in-search-result-pages.md

     img: { src: "help1.png" }
   },
   {
-    text: "Guidance in the apply for a job section",
+    text: "Guidance in the applying for a job section",
     img: { src: "help2.png" }
   }]
 }) }}